Introduction

 select * from Users where (username = 'admin') -- and password = ' ');

+As the previous example demonstrates, the attacker-crafted username changes the logic of the SQL statement to effectively remove the password check.
+In the above example, an attacker could successfully log in to the application using the admin account without knowledge of the password to that account.
 The string of two dash characters (--) that appears in the crafted input is very important; it indicates to the database server that the remaining characters in the SQL statement are a comment and should be ignored.
 This capability is one of the most important tools that is available to an attacker and without it, it would be difficult to ensure that the malicious SQL statements were syntactically correct.

 Although the crafted field, which is the username field in the previous example, must be tailored to the vulnerable application, a large set of documented strings that are readily available on the Internet have proven successful at enabling SQL injection attacks.
 The previous example may be simplistic, but it illustrates the effectiveness of SQL injection attack techniques.